Simeon I of Bulgaria: Background and early life

 Around 888, Simeon returned to Bulgaria and settled at the newly established royal monastery of Preslav "at the mouth of the Tiča", where, under the guidance of Naum of Preslav, he engaged in active translation of important religious works from Greek to Medieval Bulgarian (currently referred to as Church Slavonic), aided by other students from Constantinople.
 Meanwhile, Vladimir had succeeded Boris, who had retreated to a monastery, as ruler of Bulgaria.
-Vladimir attempted to reintroduce paganism in the empire and possibly signed an anti-Byzantine pact with Arnulf of Carinthia, forcing Boris to re-enter political life.
+Vladimir attempted to reintroduce paganism in the empire and possibly signed an anti-Byzantine pact with Arnulf of Carinthia, compelling Boris to re-enter political life.
 Boris had Vladimir imprisoned and blinded, and then appointed Simeon as the new ruler.
 This was done at an assembly in Preslav which also proclaimed Bulgarian as the only language of state and church and moved the Bulgarian capital from Pliska to Preslav, to better cement the recent conversion.
 It is not known why Boris did not place his second son, Gavril, on the throne, but instead preferred Simeon.